DataDrivenPortIndex/ddpi/doc/geo_information_enrichment.md

 ## Overview

-The [**Country & City Enrichment** ](../src/post_processing/geo_information_enrichment.py) component of the **DDPI** (Data-Driven Port Index) system enhances the dataset by associating ports with their corresponding countries and cities.
+The [**Country & City & WPI Enrichment** ](../src/post_processing/geo_information_enrichment.py) component of the **DDPI** (Data-Driven Port Index) system enhances the dataset by associating ports with their corresponding countries and cities.
 This is achieved by utilizing a list of global country polygons and a list of major cities around the world.
 Ports are enriched with geographical context, allowing for better analysis and understanding of maritime operations.
 This enrichment process provides a clearer link between ports and their geographical locations, contributing to more insightful analysis.

 ---